Smart highway: Conductive

 Electric road technologies which power and charge electric vehicles while driving were assessed in Sweden from 2013.
 The assessment was scheduled to conclude in 2022.
 The first standard for electrical equipment on board a vehicle powered by a rail electric road system (ERS), CENELEC Technical Standard 50717, has been approved in late 2022.
 Following standards, encompassing "full interoperability" and a "unified and interoperable solution" for ground-level power supply, are scheduled to be published by the end 2024, detailing complete "specifications for communication and power supply through conductive rails embedded in the road".
 The first permanent electric road in Sweden is planned to be completed by 2026 on a section of the E20 route between Hallsberg and Örebro, followed by an expansion of further 3000 kilometers of electric roads by 2045.

 Inductive

 The Online Electric Vehicle developed by KAIST, the Korea Advanced Institute of Science and Technology, uses inductive vehicle charging.
 Its system has inductive coils built into the road that delivers power to receivers mounted on the underside of electric vehicles.
 Commercialization of the technology has not been successful, leading to a controversy over the continued public funding of the technology in 2019.
 The German company IAV developed similar technology in 2009.
-As of 2021, companies such as Magment, Electreon, and IPT are currently developing dynamic inductive coil charging technologies.
-Additionally, IPT is developing a system that uses inductive rails instead of coils, as the current standards which use coils that were deemed "extremely expensive" for dynamic charging, according to its CEO.
+As of 2021, companies such as Magment and Electreon were developing dynamic inductive coil charging technologies.
+IPT Technology was also developing a system that uses inductive rails instead of coils, as the current standards which use coils that were deemed "extremely expensive" for dynamic charging, according to its CEO.